Hardstylist/srd/tools/Readme.md

 # SRD Tools for ./example-cryptex/

-Note: These are 3rd Party Code that I have compiled to binary form to aid in the installation of a Cryptex to an Apple Security Research Device
+Note: These are 3rd Party Code compiled to binary form to aid in the installation of a Cryptex to an Apple Security Research Device

 ## 3rd Party Tool Inventory